hm-lang/core/proposals/README.md

 methods in C++), and (3) instance functions.

-Class methods (1) can access instance variables and call other class methods, and require a `This: this`, `This; this`, or `This. this` argument to indicate that it's an instance method.
+Class methods (1) can access instance variables and call other class methods, and require a `My: my`, `I; i`, or `Me. me` argument to indicate that it's an instance method.
+(`I`, `Me`, and `My` are all interchangeable.)
-Mutating methods -- i.e., that modify the class instance, `This`, i.e., by modifying its values/variables -- must be defined with `This;` in the arguments.
+Mutating methods -- i.e., that modify the class instance, `My/Me/I`, i.e., by modifying
+its values/variables -- must be defined with `I;` in the arguments.
-Non-mutating methods must be defined with `This:` and can access variables but not modify them.
+Non-mutating methods must be defined with `I:` and can access variables but not modify them.
-Methods defined with `This.` indicate that the instance is temporary.
+Methods defined with `I.` indicate that the instance is temporary.
-We'll use the notation `SomeClass..temporaryMethod()` to refer to a temporary instance method, `SomeClass;;someMutatingMethod()` to refer to a mutable instance methods and `SomeClass::someMethod()` to refer to readonly instance methods, with an implicit `This` due to the class instance `SomeClass` being present.
+We'll use the notation `SomeClass..temporaryMethod()` to refer to a temporary instance method, `SomeClass;;someMutatingMethod()` to refer to a mutable instance methods and `SomeClass::someMethod()` to refer to readonly instance methods, with an implicit `I` due to the class instance `SomeClass` being present.
 Calling a class method does not require the `..`, `;;`, or `::` prefix, but it is allowed, e.g.,